rachelleichi/esp32-raspberry-esp32cam-veml7700-ASC712-STM32/readme_english.md

 This project was carried out as part of my 2nd year internship.
 It involves deploying a complete environmental monitoring and human presence detection solution using a Raspberry Pi and ESP32 microcontrollers.

+* The STM32 and STM32\_BLE.py parts are not covered in this README as they are not needed for the internship.
 ---

 ## 🍓 2.
 General Architecture